McLaren MCL39

-The McLaren MCL39 is a championship-winning Formula One car constructed by McLaren and designed under the direction of Rob Marshall and Neil Houldey to compete in the 2025 Formula One World Championship, in which it won the World Constructors' Championship.
-It is being driven by Lando Norris and Oscar Piastri, in their seventh and third seasons with the team respectively.
+The McLaren MCL39 is a Formula One car constructed by McLaren and designed under the direction of Rob Marshall to compete in the 2025 Formula One World Championship.
+It was driven by Lando Norris and Oscar Piastri in their seventh and third seasons with the team respectively.
+It successfully defended the World Constructors' Championship title and won the World Drivers' Championship with Norris as he became the first McLaren champion since Lewis Hamilton in 2008.